Summer School Scholarships: the Complete Guide

 You don’t need us to tell you again that the primary reason for applying for a scholarship is that you can get a reduction in your course fees of up to 100%.
 But is it worth the effort of applying?
 If you look at the numerous benefits of attending an Oxford Royale Academy course, we’re sure you’ll agree that it is.
 Such reasons include:

-– Experience Oxford University – you’ll have the chance to study in the beautiful and scholarly environs of Oxford University and see what it’s like to be a student here.
+– Experience UK university life – you’ll have the chance to study in the beautiful and scholarly environs of university building in Oxford, London and Cambridge and see what it’s like to be a student in the UK.

 – Boost your CV and university application – attending a summer school can give you competitive edge over your peers, both academically and in the social skills it demonstrates and develops.